 Now we can start the search for the bounds on all roots.
 The search starts with initial upper and lower bounds on ranges, subdividing ranges until a range contains only one root, and adding that range to the resulting list of bounds.
 If, when dividing a range, the middle of the range lands on a root, care must be taken, because the bounds should not be on a root themselves.
-This can be solved by observing that if c is a root, p contains a factor x-c, and thus taking p(x+c) results in a polynomial with all the roots shifted by a constant -c, and the root c moved to zero, e.g. p(x+c) contains a factor c.
-Thus a new ranges to the left and right of c can be determined by first calculating the minimum bound c0 of c1.
-When the original range was c3, and c4 are c5 is a root, the new ranges should become c6, c7 and c8.
+This can be solved by observing that if c is a root, p contains a factor x - c, and thus taking p(x + c) results in a polynomial with all the roots shifted by a constant -c, and the root c moved to zero, e.g. p(x + c) contains a factor x.
+Thus a new ranges to the left and right of c can be determined by first calculating the minimum bound M of $\frac{p(x+c)}{x}$.
+When the original range was (a, b), and $c = \frac{a+b}{2}$ is a root, the new ranges should become (a, c - M) and (c + M, b).